 Taking a step back and positioning bias: three considerations

-In a previous blog post, I have mentioned some ways to investigate the gender bias of natural language processing (NLP) systems (language models).
-When discussing the undesirable biases, we often take a mathematical and ‘mechanistic’ approach, where we measure a deviation from a (prescriptive) norm of ideal behavior (e.g., a skew in the gender distribution from 50/50%) or try to explain how some biases are encoded in the NLP model's parameters.
+In my research, I use various approaches to investigate social bias in language models.
+When discussing such undesirable biases, we often take a mathematical and 'mechanistic' approach, measuring deviations from a prescriptive norm of ideal behavior (e.g., a skew in gender distribution from 50/50%) or trying to explain how biases are encoded in the NLP model's parameters.

-However, it is also useful to take a step back and to consider bias in NLP from a broader perspective.
-The analysis of bias is incomplete if we ignore the normative questions at hand and the sociotechnical context; both the technical details of the model and the social aspects (the designers, users, stakeholders, historical and cultural context, company goals etc.) are import to consider.
-In this blog post, we'll discuss three such considerations: 1) algorithmic bias is a sociotechnical problem, 2) society is constantly changing and so is our conceptualization of bias, 3) algorithmic bias is not simply a reflection of the data/society.
+However, it is valuable to sometimes take a step back and consider bias in NLP from a broader perspective.
+The analysis of bias is incomplete if we ignore normative questions and the sociotechnical context; both the technical details of the model and social aspects (designers, users, stakeholders, historical and cultural context, company goals, etc.) are important to consider.
+In this blog post, we'll discuss three key considerations:

 1. Bias is a sociotechnical problem